 - Responds to constructive criticism with unacceptable excuses or unreasonably seeking to shift blame onto others.

-Fortunately, insubordination is a relatively infrequent form of misconduct within the workplace, not least given that mutual trust and confidence forms such an assumed and necessary part of the working relationship between an employer and employee.
+Insubordination is generally relatively infrequent form of misconduct within the workplace, not least given that mutual trust and confidence forms such an assumed and necessary part of the working relationship between an employer and employee.
 In fact, a duty of mutual trust and confidence is implied into all employment contracts, even where this is not expressly stated.

-Where an act, or series of acts, of insubordination take place at work, it is important for an employer to know how to fairly and lawfully handle this type of misconduct and to understand the employee’s rights if facing disciplinary action as a result.
+But where an act, or series of acts, of insubordination do take place at work, it is important for an employer to know how to fairly and lawfully handle this type of misconduct and to understand the organisation’s obligations and the employee’s rights through a disciplinary procedure.

 What is serious insubordination?